In this article

 - A bright white background competing for attention

-How Dark Mode Reduces Cognitive Load
+How a Dark-First Design Reduces Cognitive Load

-Dark mode flips the visual hierarchy.
+A dark-first design flips the visual hierarchy.
 Instead of everything being equally bright and visible, the background recedes and content stands out.

-Less light emission.
-Dark backgrounds emit less light, which means less visual stimulation.
+Less glare.
+Dark backgrounds reflect and emit less light, which means less visual stimulation on screen.
 For ADHD brains that are already overstimulated, reducing the input baseline makes it easier to focus on what matters.

 It’s Not Just About Color